Close

 Example:

-If a policyholder dies while committing a robbery, the insurance company will likely exclude the claim due to the illegal nature of the activity.
+An individual loses their life while committing a robbery.
+Then in that case, the insurance company will exclude the claim because of the illegal activity.

 Death Due to Self-Inflicted Injuries